StanimirKosev/Quantitative-Portfolio-Platform/tasks/frontend-tasks.md

     - `risk_factors_chart_path`
   Regime name is echoed in the response.
   No extra parameters unless needed for UX.

 - **POST /api/simulate/custom**
+  Status: Implemented
-  (To be implemented) Runs a simulation for a custom portfolio and regime.
+  Runs a simulation for a custom portfolio and regime.
+  Accepts a JSON body with:
+    - `tickers`: list of asset tickers
+    - `weights`: list of asset weights (percentages)
+    - `regime`: scenario name (optional, defaults to 'historical') Returns URLs for three generated charts (same as default endpoint) and the regime name.
-  Will reuse core simulation/chart logic from the default endpoint, but accepts tickers, weights, and regime parameters in the request body.
+  Core simulation/chart logic is reused from the default endpoint, but uses user-supplied portfolio data.

 ## Chart/Image Endpoints